mosip/id-authentication/docs/design/registration-processor/External_System_Integration_Guide.md

 		</choice>
 	</route>
 ```
-1. Commit changes and deploy project
+6. Commit changes and deploy project
+1. Sample code and example can be found from [location](https://github.com/mosip/mosip/tree/0.12.0/registration-processor/proof-of-concepts/external-stage-int/registration-processor-camel-bridge "location").
+Please refere to the "registration-processor-camel-bridge" project from example.

 **Logical View of External Inegration using Apache Camel HTTP end points**